YOUR SUPPORT MATTERS

 It doesn't matter the size of the gift.
 Your contribution of any amount will go a long way in preserving our history - now and in the future.

-Membership in the Pioneer Florida Museum Association, Inc. entitles you to free admission to the museum and special events and festivals put on by the museum.
-You will receive a copy of the museum's newsletter quarterly and an invitation to the annual Membership Meeting & Dinner in October.
+Membership in the Pioneer Florida Museum Association, Inc. entitles you to free admission to the museum and special events and festivals put on by the museum (some blackout dates may apply for special fundraisers, concerts, etc.).
+You will receive a email copy of the museum's newsletter quarterly and an email invitation to the annual Membership Meeting & Dinner in October.
 If you pay online, you may add your names in the information field or you will be contacted by the museum for the names of the family members you wish to be on your family memberships.

 MUSEUM MEMBERSHIP CATEGORIES: